 Compositionally based in Andrew Wyeth's "Christina's World" this piece is about the tension between faith and remaining faithful.
 In Wyeths' original painting, the model suffered from a degenerative muscular disorder that made it impossible to walk.
 Keeping the faith can be difficult for those struggling through cultural confines, sifting through doctrine, church history, and personal revelation in the hopes of finding peace.
 I thought the painting presented an appropriate metaphor for desires unmet, struggles with perfectionism and pushing forward our mental handcarts.

 Earlier this year I decided to read Henrik Ibsen's "A Doll's House," a victorian play about a woman trying to act perfect in an imperfect marriage.
 In the end she leaves the marriage, which created quite a stir after the play's debut.
-Mormon audiences then and now would struggle with this less than happy ending but I thought it an appropriate metaphor for those who eventually decide to leave the Church.
+Latter-day Saint audiences then and now would struggle with this less than happy ending but I thought it an appropriate metaphor for those who eventually decide to leave the Church.
 Even though I find more joy and goodness inside the Church than if I left, I understand there are pains that are too much for others to bear.
 This piece is my attempt at empathy and how I choose to "mourn with those that mourn" (Mosiah 18:9).

 Christina's World, painting by Andrew Wyeth, 1948

 A Doll's House, play by Henrik Ibsen, 1879

 "The Parable of the Lost Coin," a blogpost by Samantha Strong Murphey, 3.18.2014.

 "Then Simon Peter having a sword drew it, and smote the high priest’s servant, and cut off his right ear.
 The servant’s name was Malchus." —John 18:10, KJV